urbanware-org/salomon-bsd/README.md

 ## Version numbers

-Notice that although the version numbers of this port are similar (or maybe even the same) to the *Linux* version of *SaLoMon*, the releases are not identical and also not necessarily related.
+Notice that although the version numbers of this port are similar (or maybe even the same) to the *Linux* version of *Salomon*, the releases are not identical and also not necessarily related.

-The *BSD* port was built from *SaLoMon* 1.13.0 for *Linux*.
+The *BSD* port was built from *Salomon* 1.13.0 for *Linux*.
 Due to this, the releases of the port started with that version number.

 [Top](#salomon-bsd-port-)